Dichromacy: Perception

 Dichromatic color vision is enabled by two types of cone cells with different spectral sensitivities and the neural framework to compare the excitation of the different cone cells.
 The resulting color vision is simpler than typical human trichromatic color vision, and much simpler than tetrachromatic color vision, typical of birds and fish.

 A dichromatic color space can be defined by only two primary colors.
 When these primary colors are also the unique hues, then the color space contains the individuals entire gamut.
 In dichromacy, the unique hues can be evoked by exciting only a single cone at a time, e.g. monochromatic light near the extremes of the visible spectrum.
 A dichromatic color space can also be defined by non-unique hues, but the color space will not contain the individual's entire gamut.
 For comparison, a trichromatic color space requires three primary colors to be defined.
 However, even when choosing three pure spectral colors as the primaries, the resulting color space will never encompass the entire trichromatic individual's gamut.

 The color vision of dichromats can be represented in a 2-dimensional plane, where one coordinate represented brightness, and the other coordinate represents hue.
 However, the perception of hue is not directly analogous to trichromatic hue, but rather a spectrum diverging from white (neutral) in the middle to two unique hues at the extreme, e.g. blue and yellow.
 Unlike trichromats, white (experienced when both cone cells are equally excited) can be evoked by monochromatic light.
 This means that dichromats see white in the rainbow.

 Humans

 Dichromacy in humans is a form of color blindness (color vision deficiency).
 Normal human color vision is trichromatic, so dichromacy is achieved by losing functionality of one of the three cone cells.
+It is rarer than anomalous trichromacy.
 The classification of human dichromacy depends on which cone is missing: